-An individual, or his or her representative, may revoke the election of hospice care at any durina an election period using the Hospice Change/Revocation/Termination Statement, (DMAS 421).
+An individual, or his or her representative, may revoke the election of hospice care at any time durina an election period using the Hospice Benefits Change/Revocation/Termination Statement, (DMAS 421).
 (NOTE: For directions on how to access the most current version of this form, please refer to the last section of this chapter, titled "How to Access DMAS Hospice Forms.")
-Upon revocation of the hospice benefit, the individual is no longer covered by Medicaid for hospice care; however, if eligible, he or she may resume Medicaid coverage under the regular scope of benefits.
-The individual may, at any time, elect to receive hospice coverage for any other benefit period(s) that he or she is still eligible to receive.
-For individuals enrolled under Medicaid fee-for-service, the hospice provider must enter the discharge date into the AE&D portal calendar days of the revocation, using Enrollment/Disenrollment Authorization Request form (DMAS 421A).
+Upon revocation of the hospice benefit, the individual is no longer covered by Medicaid for hospice care; however, if eligible, the individual may resume Medicaid coverage under the regular scope of benefits.
+The individual may, at any time, elect to receive hospice coverage for any other benefit period(s) that the individual is still eligible to receive.
+For individuals enrolled under Medicaid fee-for-service, the hospice provider must enter the discharge date into the within five (5) calendar days of the revocation, using the Hospice AE&D portal Enrollment/Disenrollment Authorization Request form (DMAS 421A).
 For those enrolled in a managed care organization, please refer to and follow that particular MCO's hospice revocation/termination notification procedures.
 The DMAS 421 must be maintained in the individual's medical record.